tkdgur658/3D_Medical_Image_Classification_Network_Comparison/README.md

-# PyTorch Implementation of Classification Network Comparison (for performance comparison in paper "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients.")
+# PyTorch Implementation of Medical Image Classification Network Comparison (for performance comparison in paper "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients.")

 The preprocessing and architecture can be referenced by a manuscript entitled, "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients."